 In the United States, every student should have the equal right to a high-quality education.
 But as our most recent data demonstrates, for far too many students, quality and equity are aspirations, not realities.
 Few states are providing public school educations that result in academic proficiency for students.
 And even fewer states are providing access to a high-quality education to all students, particularly those from historically disadvantaged groups.

 Cami Anderson, the Superintendent of the state-controlled Newark Public Schools, is about to get some new company in her district.
-After more than a year of protests from parents, students and teachers, the U.S.
+After more than a year of protests by parents, students and teachers, the U.S.

 Govs.
 Corbett and Christie Are Coming to Philadelphia.